Observation of Elastic Orbital Angular Momentum Transfer: Coupling Flexural Waves in Partially Submerged Pipes to Acoustic Waves in Fluids: Experimental Setup

-{\textbf{Experimental Setup:}} Measurements were performed in a water tank without wall or surface treatments, with dimensions $3.0 \times 1.8 \times 1.2$ m ($L \times W \times D$).
-The pipe was suspended vertically above the tank using nylon fishing line attached to a mount so that the end of the pipe was submerged approximately $20~\si{\milli\meter}$ into the fluid (Fig.~\ref{fig:Setup}(b)); the seal on the capped end of the pipe ensures fluid is present within the pipe, up to the same depth of submersion.
+Measurements were performed in a water tank without wall or surface treatments, with dimensions $3.0 \times 1.8 \times 1.2$ m ($L \times W \times D$).
+The pipe was suspended vertically above the tank using nylon fishing line attached to a mount so that the end of the pipe was submerged approximately $20~\si{\milli\meter}$ into the fluid (Fig.~\ref{fig:Pipe}(d)); the seal on the capped end of the pipe ensures fluid is present within the pipe, up to the same depth of submersion.
 A piezoelectric PZT-8 disc of thickness $12~\si{\milli\meter}$ and diameter $35~\si{\milli\meter}$ was glued to the centre of the cap to provide excitation with a 5-cycle pulse centred on $60~\si{\kilo\hertz}$.
 The piezoelectric excites the $L(0,2)$ mode which then efficiently excites the $F(3,2)$ mode via mode conversion in the spiral region as outlined in \cite{Chaplain2022eSPP}.

 To obtain pressure field maps of sound radiated from the submerged end of the pipe, the signal at the detection hydrophone (Brüel \& Kjær 8103 hydrophone) was scanned in space using an $xyz$ scanning stage (in-house built with Aerotech controllers).
 The hydrophone was vertically mounted to a perforated perspex arm, to match the propagation direction of the acoustic field.
 The acoustic propagation was then spatially mapped in $2.5~\si{\milli\meter}$ steps across a $75 \times 75~\si{\milli\meter}^2$ area centred beneath the pipe; the voltage, $V$, from the detector was recorded as a function of time, $t$, at each position in the scan.
-At each spatial point, signals were averaged in time over 20 repeat pulses to improve the signal-to-noise ratio.
+At each spatial point, the acoustic pressure field is averaged over the detecting area of the hydrophone head and the signals were averaged in time over 20 repeat pulses to improve the signal-to-noise ratio.
 The detector was sampled with sample rate $f_s = 9.62~\si{\mega\hertz}$ to record the signal for $5.2~\si{\milli\second}$ at each point.
 The resulting usable frequency range for this source-detector response function was between $26-90~\si{\kilo\hertz}$.
+The resulting signals are time-windowed corresponding to the time-of-flight of the flexural wave packet so that the pressure field excited by the $F(3,2)$ pulse is isolated in the fluid.
+We then confirm this is a dominant mode of the system through Dynamic Mode Decomposition.